nesi/hpc_training/_lessons/kupe/002-accessing_resources.md

 - Connecting from NIWA's physical network (at a NIWA branch)
 - Connecting through a NIWA VPN session

-#### Setting up access for connecting from outside of NIWA computer network
+### Setting up two factor authentication for connecting from outside of NIWA computer network

 Note: You can skip this section if you log on from inside the NIWA network or via NIWA's VPN.